radian21/hsa_reimburse/README.md

 **HSA Reimbursement CLI** is a command-line tool designed to help users manage healthcare receipts of Health Savings Account.
 The app enables tracking reimbursements efficiently.
 It allows users to analyze receipts, request reimbursements, back up data, restore from backups, and generate reports, all through an intuitive command-line interface.

+>All transactions are stored in a local SQLite database.

 ---

 ## Features